 - Mix well until the apples are evenly coated.

 - Heat a baking steel or baking stone in a 375°F oven for at least 30 minutes.
 Roll the larger disk of pie dough into a 12-inch (30-cm) circle.

 - Transfer the dough to a 9-inch glass pie plate.

 - Pile the apples into the pie crust and drizzle any accumulated juices over the filling.
 Dot with the butter.

-- Place the top crust over the filling and crimp to seal.
+- Fit the top circle of dough over the filling and crimp to seal.

 - Brush the pie with an egg wash.
 Bake the pie at 375°F for 30 minutes, then reduce the oven temperature to 350°F and continue to bake until the pie is golden brown and cooked through.